HappyValleyIO/koil/docs/docs/deploy/heroku.md

 ## Adding Mailgun

-Now we have a live application, we'd like to make use of the other features that Springboard gives us out of the box.
+Now we have a live application, we'd like to make use of the other features that koil gives us out of the box.
 First up: email.
-We're using Mailgun here, but since Springboard leverages spring-mail (which in turn just uses SMTP) you can feel free to substitute for your favourite SMTP email provider.
+We're using Mailgun here, but since koil leverages spring-mail (which in turn just uses SMTP) you can feel free to substitute for your favourite SMTP email provider.

 ### Step 1: Adding Mailgun to your production application